integreat-io/integreat/README.md

 })
 ```

-## Mapping definitions
+## Source definitions

-Mapping definitions are the core of Integreat, as they define the sources to
+Source definitions are the core of Integreat, as they define the sources to
 retrieve data from, and how to map this data to a set of items to make available
 through Integreat's data api.

-A mapping definition object defines the source, the target (mapping to
+A source definition object defines how to fetch from and send to the source, the
-attributes and relationships), and the sync (basically when to retrieve):
+target item (mapping to attributes and relationships), and the sync (basically
+when to retrieve):

 ```
 {